-With our new Denoising Region Editor feature, you can now control exactly where and how to denoise inside a production: Refine our automatically generated denoising boundaries, choose different denoising models per segment, or switch denoising off completely for things like jingles, music beds, or sound effects.
+With our new Denoising Segment Editor feature, you can now control exactly where and how to reduce noise inside a production: Refine our automatically generated denoise segment boundaries, choose different denoising methods per segment, or switch denoising off completely for things like jingles, embedded music, or sound effects.

 The result: you only clean what really needs cleaning, gain more creative control, and work with much higher precision inside a single production.